neetjn/pyselenium-js/README.md

 ```

 Simply import `E2EJS` from `pyselenium-js`.
-If you're using page objects or factories, you can instantiate a new instance in your object's sontructor passing your target web driver.
+If you're using page objects or factories, you can instantiate a new instance in your object's contructor passing your target web driver.

 ```python
 from selenium import webdriver